trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 - contentStretch

-We're only going to worry about the frame in this example.
+We're only going to worry about animating the frame of our view in this example.

 In the first line of code,

 <div style = "width:700px">
 <code>